ubiq-x/rspan/README.md

 There are two ways of launching the task.
 To launch it off the internet, simply navigate to:
 [https://ubiq-x.github.io/rspan](https://ubiq-x.github.io/rspan/)

-If you don't have internet access on your experimental machine or simply prefer to run in localy, simply clone this repository:
+If you don't have internet access on your experimental machine or simply prefer to run in localy, clone this repository:
 ```
 git clone https://github.com/ubiq-x/rspan
 ```